-Failure of an owner to regularly, consistently, and fully maintain a designated landmark or any property located within a designated district shall constitute demolition, through neglect, without a valid Certificate of Appropriateness and a violation of this ordinance.
-The commission shall institute action, through the office of the local government agency responsible for enforcing zoning and/or codes violations, to prevent, restrain, correct, or otherwise abate such demolition, provided such action includes appropriate safeguards to protect property owners from undue economic hardship.
+Failure of an owner to regularly, consistently, and fully maintain a designated landmark or any property located within a Historic District shall constitute Demolition through neglect, without a valid Certificate of Appropriateness, and a violation of this ordinance.
+The Commission shall institute action, through the office of the local government agency responsible for enforcing zoning and/or codes violations, to prevent, restrain, correct, or otherwise abate such Demolition, provided such action includes appropriate safeguards to protect property owners from undue economic hardship.